The Call for Nominations is Open!

 Thank you to the sponsors of CEA's Climate & Energy Action Awards

-Thank you to the sponsors of the Climate & Energy Action Awards program: Government of British Columbia (Ministry of Municipal affairs and the Climate Action Secretariat), BC Hydro, FortisBC, Real Estate Foundation of BC, Municipal Finance Authority of BC, and the Union of BC Municipalities.
+Thank you to the sponsors of the Climate & Energy Action Awards program: Government of British Columbia (Ministry of Municipal affairs and the Climate Action Secretariat), BC Hydro, FortisBC, Real Estate Foundation of BC, Vancity and the Union of BC Municipalities.